TissueMAPS/TissueMAPS/tmlib/corilla/README.rst

 ------

 Mean and standard deviation matrices are stored in an HDF5 file per channel.
-The name of this file is defined in the configuration settings in `tmt.cfg`.
+The name of this file is defined in the configuration settings in `tmlib.cfg`.

 Internally the HDF5 file is structured as follows: